✨ Health insurance, now in PayFit - learn more

 Workers should be paid for annual leave when they either:

-Take their annual leave - in other words, they go on holiday
+Take their annual leave - in other words, they go on holiday;

-When they leave your employment, or;
+When they leave your employment; or

-If they’re an irregular worker and are paid through rolled up holiday pay
+If they’re an irregular worker and are paid through rolled-up holiday pay.

 Employees must take all four weeks of EU statutory leave during their leave year.
-If they don't, these will be lost.
-The 1.6 weeks (or eight days if you work full-time) that the UK adds to this statutory leave may be carried over if agreed with an employer.
+If they don’t, these will be lost.
+The 1.6 weeks (or eight days if you work full-time) that the UK adds to this statutory leave may be carried over if agreed with the employer.
 However, it’s not an automatic right.

-If your employee has holiday carry over due to being on maternity, paternity or adoption leave, they can carry the entire amount over.
+There are exceptions to this legislation.
+If your employee has holiday carry over due to being on statutory leave (such as maternity, paternity, adoption, shared parental, carer’s, or neonatal care leave), then they can carry over the entire amount over.

-However, if the carry over is due to sickness, they can carry up to 20 days over.
+However, if the carry over is due to sickness, they can carry only up to 20 days over.

 As an employer, you can decide to offer more than the statutory leave, and, in this case, more leave can be carried over.
 This should be stated on all your employment contracts and accompanying employee handbooks.